Wikia/guidelines/JSCodingConventions.md

     if (someBool) {
         return;
     }
-    return "This is a string";
+    return 'This is a string';
 }

 // good